mietek/halcyon-website/pages/guide/index.md

 rts-1.0
 ```

 It is also possible to declare version constraints without modifying the application, by using the command-line option or environment variable corresponding to the [`constraints`](/reference/#halcyon_constraints) magic file.
-This is intended to support deploying already published applications while retaining complete control over their dependencies.
+This is intended to support installing already published applications while retaining complete control over their dependencies.

 ### Build-time dependencies